Southwind Adventures

 Who will be my guide?

-We work with the most respected and experienced local guides, many of whom have advanced degrees in tourism, biology, Andean culture or other specialities.
+We work with the most respected and experienced local guides, many of whom have advanced degrees in tourism, biology, Andean culture or other specialties.
 All speak fluent English and are knowledgeable, patient and fun to be around.
 Your Final Documents will provide guide details.
+See a list of some Southwind guides in Chile and Argentina

 What about an emergency while traveling?

-Southwind has never had a life-threatening emergency for a traveler in more than 15 years of operations.
+Southwind has never had a life-threatening emergency for a traveler in more than 20 years of operations.
 Our guides are trained in mountain/wilderness first-aid.
 Depending on the circumstances, a vehicle, horse or helicopter may take an injured or ill person to the nearest medical facility.
-English-speaking doctors and clinics are available in all major cities (Santiago, Punta Arenas, Buenos Aires, Ushuaia, etc.).
+English-speaking doctors and clinics are available in all major cities (Santiago, Punta Arenas, Buenos Aires, El Calafate, etc.).